Federal law enforcement, police, and clergy team up to try to address violent crime nationwide

 In response to gun violence, the Justice Department recently announced more than $4.4 billion in grants for community safety programs at the state and local levels.

-Federal agencies like the Bureau of Alcohol, Tobacco, Firearms and Explosives work with local police departments.
-Agents from the D.C. field office say they also want to find more ways to interact with communities before crime happens.
+Federal agencies like ATF work with local police departments.
+Agents from the DC Field Office say they also want to find more ways to interact with communities before crime happens.

-“The first time people see us is when we’re coming out for an arrest, search warrant or something like that, so that can have a negative image of the first time they came to the community.
-So, we want to balance that with some outreach and community involvement and engagement,” Special Agent in Charge of the Washington, D.C.
-ATF Field Office, Craig Kailimai, said.
+“The first time people see us is when we’re coming out for an arrest, search warrant or something like that so that can have a negative image of the first time they came to the community so we want to balance that with some outreach and community involvement and engagement,” said Craig Kailimai, Special Agent in Charge of the Washington, D.C.
+Field Office of the ATF.

 Last year, Congress passed the Bipartisan Safer Communities Act.
-The law provides money for school security, mental health resources, and for states to pass “red flag” laws.
+This law provides money for school security, mental health resources and for states to pass ‘red flag’ laws.